Autobianchi Bianchina: Autobianchi Bianchina Giardiniera

 Autobianchi also used the Bianchina name for the Autobianchi Bianchina Giardiniera.

 In popular culture

 The 1966 movie How to Steal a Million with Audrey Hepburn and Peter O'Toole features Hepburn's character driving a red Autobianchi Bianchina cabriolet.

 Italian comedy character Ugo Fantozzi, created by Paolo Villaggio and protagonist of television monologues, short stories, and films, famously drives a white Bianchina, usually somewhat damaged and with a four-leaf clover decal on the left side.
 The car is known for its tendency to become badly damaged throughout these stories.

+A pink with black polka dots Trasformabile is featured in the 1986 music video, "Nobody's Fool," by glam metal band, Cinderella.

 In the animation film Despicable Me 2, the car of Lucy Wilde resembles a Bianchina Trasformabile.

+The car is owned and driven by Lolita Lobosco in the eponymous Italian detective series broadcast in the UK by Channel 4 in its Walter Presents series (S1 E2, 01:01:30).